The Ooguri-Vafa Space as a Moduli Space of Framed Wild Harmonic Bundles

-The Ooguri-Vafa hyperk\"{a}hler metric is expected to be part of the local model of the $L^2$-hyperk\"{a}hler metric of the Hitchin moduli spaces, near the generic part of the discriminant locus (see \cite{A2}).
-In this paper, we show that the Ooguri-Vafa space can be interpreted as a certain set of rank 2, framed wild harmonic bundles over $\CP$, with one irregular singularity.
-Along the way, we also find that the electric and magnetic twistor coordinates from \cite{GMN1}, which describe the hyperk\"{a}hler geometry of the Ooguri-Vafa space, have an interpretation in terms of Stokes data associated to our framed wild harmonic bundles.
+\Abstract{The Ooguri--Vafa space is a 4-dimensional incomplete hyperk\"ahler manifold, defined on the total space of a singular torus fibration with one singular nodal fiber.
+It has been proposed that the Ooguri--Vafa hyperk\"ahler metric should be part of the local model of the hyperk\"ahler metric of the Hitchin moduli spaces, near the most generic kind of singular locus of the Hitchin fibration.
+In order to relate the Ooguri--Vafa space with the Hitchin moduli spaces, we show that the Ooguri--Vafa space can be interpreted as a set of rank 2, framed wild harmonic bundles over $\mathbb{C}P^1$, with one irregular singularity.
+Along the way we show that a certain twistor family of holomorphic Darboux coordinates, which describes the hyperk\"ahler geometry of the Ooguri--Vafa space, has an interpretation in terms of Stokes data associated to our framed wild harmonic bundles.}